aphp/spark-etl/README.rst

 spark-postgres is a set of function to better bridge postgres and spark.
 It focuses on stability and speed in ETL workloads.
-In particular it provides access to the postgres bulk load function (COPY).
+In particular it provides access to the postgres bulk load function (COPY) and also provides SQL access.

 It can be used from **scala-spark** and **pySpark**